cssnr/virustotal-action/README.md

 - [Support](#Support)
 - [Contributing](#Contributing)

-Upload Release Assets or Specified File Globs to VirusTotal and Optionally Update [Release Notes](#Release-Notes) with Links.
+This action will submit file globs or release assets to the VirusTotal API for scanning.

+On release events the [Release Notes](#Release-Notes) will optionally be updated with links to the scan results.

-You can now customize the release notes heading.
+You can now customize the links display and release notes heading.
 See the [Features](#Features) for more details.

 The /files/ endpoint is used for files under 32MB, otherwise, the /files/upload_url/ endpoint is used providing support for files up to **650MB**.
 Therefore, files over 32MB will consume 2 API calls.